EONRaider/blackhat-python3/README.md

 3. Make sure the commit messages that include the modifications follow a standard.
 If you don't know how to proceed, [HERE](https://chris.beams.io/posts/git-commit/) is a great reference on how to do it.
-4. Your request will be reviewed as soon as possible (usually within one day).
+4. Your request will be reviewed as soon as possible (usually within 48 hours).